top of page

 What's Kiriko?

-They were inspired by a few European glass products imported to Japan at that time.
+All Kiriko design types were inspired by European glass products which were being imported to Japan during the era of isolation.

 This distinctive style shaped the Edo Kiriko culture of that era.